 Day 03: Mumbai/Goa (Flight)

-Today we are transferred to airport for our flight to Goa.
-Goa is a state in western India with coastlines stretching along the Arabian Sea.
-Its long history as a Portuguese colony prior to 1961 is evident in its preserved 16th-century churches and the area’s tropical spice plantations.
-Goa is also known for its beaches, ranging from popular stretches at Baga and Palolem to laid-back fishing villages such as Agonda.
-On arrival in Goa we are met by our local host and transferred to our hotel.
-The remainder of the day is free to relax at our resort.
+Today we are transferred to airport for our flight to Goa, a state in western India with a famous coastline stretching along the Arabian Sea.
+Its long history as a Portuguese colony prior to 1961 is evident in its whitewashed 16th-century churches and fragrant spice plantations.
+Goa is also known for its sandy beaches, ranging from popular stretches at Baga and Palolem to laid-back fishing villages such as Agonda.
+On arrival in Goa, we are met by our local host and transferred to our hotel.
+The rest of the day is free to relax along a sandy stretch of sea shore.

-Overnight: Cidade De Goa Beach Resort (2 Nights) (B)
+Overnight: Cidade De Goa Beach Resort, Goa (2 nights) (B)

 Day 04: Goa

-Although best known for its miles of palm lined beaches along the Arabian Sea, Goa holds other, more important attractions.
-The Churches and Convents of Goa*, the former capital of the Portuguese Indies, illustrate the evangelization of Asia.
-These monuments were influential in spreading forms of Manueline, Mannerist and Baroque art in all the countries of Asia where missions were established.
-We will visit the Basilica of Bom Jesus, built in the 16th century, where the mortal remains of St. Francis Xavier are enshrined.
-We then visit the Se Cathedral, which is the most imposing of Goa’s churches.
-Its vaulted interior overwhelms the visitors by its sheer grandeur.
-The cathedral has five bells of which one is the famous Golden bell, the biggest in Goa.
-Afterwards we are driven to Spice Farm where we are welcomed with fresh tender coconut water or lemon grass tea and some snacks.
-A guide will take us around the spice farm, where cardamom, vanilla, cinnamon and nutmeg, herbs, fruits, areca nut, betel and medicinal plants grow.
-Lots of butterflies and many bird species are found here.
-A big attraction at farm are its elephants who take can take us for rides (optional) and allow us to bathe them too.
-The tour ends with, a delicious buffet lunch featuring local Goan Cuisine and vegetarian curries made with the spices from the plantation.
+Today we visit the Churches and Convents of Goa*, the former capital of the Portuguese Indies.
+As a World Heritage Site, these religious buildings illustrate how Christianity spread in Asia.
+We visit the Basilica of Bom Jesus, built in the 16th century, where the mortal remains of St. Francis Xavier are enshrined, and the Se Cathedral, which is the most imposing church in Old Goa.
+Its vaulted interior overwhelms visitors with its sheer grandeur, and the cathedral’s five bells are some of the biggest in Goa.
+From here we are driven to a spice farm, where we are welcomed with fresh tender coconut water or lemon grass tea and some snacks.
+A guide will take us around the spice farm, where cardamom, vanilla, cinnamon, nutmeg, herbs, fruits, areca nut, betel and medicinal plants grow.
+Lots of butterflies and many species of birds are found here.
+A big attraction at farm is its elephants, who can provide us with an elephant ride (optional) or even the opportunity to bathe them.
+The tour ends with a delicious buffet lunch of local Goan cuisine and vegetable curries made with whole spices from the plantation.
 Afterward, we return to our hotel.
 (B, L)

 Day 05: Goa/Badami (Drive)

 After breakfast we drive to Hassan.
 On arrival we check in our hotel.
 Later we take tour of Hassan visiting the exquisite temples of Belur and Halebid.
-The main structure of the temple is a star-shaped, homogenous architectural unit on a raised platform.
-It features an immense variety of sculptures and bas-reliefs in the shape of birds, animals, dancers and other figures on the walls, doorways and ceilings.
-Inside, even in the darkness, we can see shining pillars, each unique in its own splendour.
-We then head to Halebid also known as Dwara Samudra, the wealthy capital of the Hoysala Empire during the 12th & 13th centuries.
-Here we visit the beautiful Hoysala temples.
-The Hoysaleswara temple, dating back to 1121 is astounding for its wealth of sculptural details.
-The walls of the temple are covered with an endless variety of depictions from Hindu mythology, animals, birds and shilabalikas or dancing figures.
-No two sculptures of the temple are the same.
-This temple, guarded by a Nandi bull, was never completed, despite 86 years of labour.
+The main structure of the temple in Belur, which is star-shaped, is a homogenous architectural unit on a raised platform.
+Inside, even in the darkness, you can see the shining pillars, each unique in its own splendour.
+Halebid was known as Dwara Samudra, the wealthy capital of the Hoysala Empire during the 12th & 13th centuries, reflected in the strikingly beautiful Hoysala temples.

 Day 09: Hassan/Mysore (Drive)